hemraj-007/IMDB-backend/README.md

-# **Movies Management Backend**
+# **IMDB Backend**

 This is the backend for managing movies, producers, and actors.
-It provides CRUD operations and integrates with a PostgreSQL database.
+It provides CRUD operations, Signin and Signup and integrates with a PostgreSQL database.

 ---